Where are the pins made?

 Within 48hrs, we will email you a proof for approval that will have colors and all information to either approve or make changes before production.
 After that we wait and as soon as we get notice of the eta we will update you.

 What kind of clasp do they come with?

-My default are the black rubber clasps, but we can do metal butterfly(same cost) or deluxe backers(+$0.25 per pin).
+Our default are the black rubber clasps, but we can do metal butterfly(same cost) or deluxe backers(+$0.25 per pin).
 Between butterfly metal ones and rubber ones, they each have their own faults and strengths.
-I find most people use the rubber ones so they can't snag on clothing and because we have multiple fun color options.
+We find most people use the rubber ones so they can’t snag on clothing and because we have multiple fun color options.